arjunder/odin-recipes/README.md

-# odin-recipes
-Recipe Website using HTML
+# Recipe Website using HTML
 This project is a basic HTML website that showcases my favorite recipes.
 It demonstrates the author's proficiency in basic HTML coding.

 The website contains a homepage with a list of recipes, each with its own page that includes ingredients and instructions.
 The website is designed to be simple and easy to navigate, with a clean layout and straightforward organization.